maxboeck/resume/README.md

     </tbody>
 </table>

+## 5. Internationalization

+There are a few hardcoded english strings used in the template, such as the section titles and some labels.
+If you want to change the default language from english to something else, you can translate these strings by changing the values in `data/strings.json`.

 ## SpellCheck

 If you run the project locally in development, the content of your `introduction` and `entries` will be automatically spell-checked using your system default spellcheck engine.